How to buy your perfect phone

 Some people just want a phone to make calls.
-You can pick up basic mobile phones for £30 and they'll suit luddites who need a phone.
+You can pick up basic mobiles from £20 and they'll suit luddites who just need a phone.

 Five things you need to know

-Here's our little cheat sheet explaining the top things you should be looking out for:
+Hit up the next five slides for our little cheat sheet explaining the top things you should be looking out for.

 Screen size and resolution

-The general trend has been towards larger screens and 5 inches is common for flagship Android smartphones.
+The general trend has been towards larger screens and 5 inches or more is common for flagship Android smartphones.

 The resolution determines how sharp your screen will be and it will impact on everything you do on your phone.
-If you're coming from an older device then 720p will probably impress, but the latest high-end phones are boasting full HD 1080p resolutions as standard.
+If you're coming from an older device then 720p will probably impress, but many of the latest high-end phones have gone beyond even 1080p and are boasting QHD (aka 2K) resolutions as standard.

 Processor and RAM

 A fast multi-core processor will be able to handle all the latest games.
 If it's backed up by a decent amount of RAM then you'll be able to switch in and out of apps quickly and efficiently.